bishalmhrjan/bookonlineshop/README.md

   - Admin, Employee, and Customer all extend from User.
   - Each User has a Cart which can contain multiple CartItems.
   - A User can also place multiple Orders, and each Order contains CartItems that were selected at the time of checkout.

-  - This design allows clean role separation and clear ownership of carts and orders per user.
+  This design allows clean role separation and clear ownership of carts and orders per user.

   🔐 Authentication & Authorization
  Security has been implemented using Spring Security, with role-based access control defined through SecurityFilterChain and PasswordEncoder.
-  Access control rules:
+  - Access control rules:
-  Customers can access: View endpoints like book browsing, Their own order history Employees can: update or delete orders/customers Admins have: Full access to all system management features This fine-grained access is achieved using method-level security annotations and Spring Expression Language (SpEL) to enforce dynamic rules based on the user’s role.
+     a) Customers can access: View endpoints like book browsing, Their own order history
+     b) Employees can: update or delete orders/customers
+     c) Admins have: Full access to all system management features

+ This fine-grained access is achieved using method-level security annotations and Spring Expression Language (SpEL) to enforce dynamic rules based on the user’s role.